 One of nature’s spring garden masterpieces is the sight of cascading flowers from a wisteria.
-Wisteria is synonymous with country cottage gardens often seen in movies or TV shows, but this stunning plant hails from Japan.
+Although wisteria is synonymous with country cottage gardens, the two most popular cultivars of this stunning plant hail from Japan (Wisteria floribunda) and China (Wisteria sinensis), both introduced to the U.K. in the early 1800’s.
 Find out how to care for your climber in this guide to pruning young wisteria.

 All about wisteria